Career Advice

 Set a Good Example

 Employees will look at what you do to inform their own behavior.
-If you want to create a professional, productive, and supportive work environment, you will need to lead by example.
-When employees see you model good behavior, they are much more likely to follow suit.
+If you want to create a professional, productive, and supportive work environment, you must lead by example.
+When employees see you model good behavior, they are likelier to follow suit.

 Promote a Healthy Work-Life Balance